huggingface/blog/noob_intro_transformers.md

 ## Why do I need to select a GPU Space Hardware?

 By default, our Space comes with a complimentary CPU, which is fine for some applications.
-However, the many computations required by a LLMs benefit significantly from being run in parallel to improve speed, which is something GPUs are great at.
+However, the many computations required by LLMs benefit significantly from being run in parallel to improve speed, which is something GPUs are great at.

 It's also important to choose a GPU with enough memory to store the model and providing spare working memory.
 In our case, an A10G Small with 24GB is enough for  Gemma 2B.